 Mrs. Romney's grandfather, David Davies, came to Michigan from Wales in 1929.
 She not only mentions his humble roots on the campaign trail, she bakes her famous Welsh cakes while on the road.

 Mitt Romney will begin his overseas trip to England, Israel, and Poland on Wednesday when he arrives in London.
 He will meet with British leaders, including Prime Minister David Cameron, on Thursday, then attend the opening ceremonies of the Olympics with his wife on Friday before traveling to Israel this weekend.
-Mrs. Romney will return to London from Wales to watch the horse she co-owns, Rafalca, perform in the dressage competition, also known as “horse ballet,” with her trainer Jan Ebeling.
-The Guardian first reported the news of Mrs. Romney’s trip to Wales.
+Mrs. Romney will return to London from Wales to watch the horse she co-owns, Rafalca, perform in the dressage competition, also known as "horse ballet," with her trainer Jan Ebeling.

 "You couldn't meet a nicer family," Evans said in the interview.
 "Mitt and Ann are incredibly warm and loving.
 It is a hugely romantic story that this little Welsh family in despair get up and go to America.